 The Graduate College is committed to promoting access, equity, and inclusion and to creating an inclusive and welcoming learning environment for all our graduate students that reflects the varied perspectives and lived experiences of our world.
 Our recruitment programs help sustain our graduate community's academic excellence and inclusiveness.
 In AY 2024, we will be offering the following programs:

-The Summer Research Opportunities Program (SROP) at Illinois brings highly competitive undergraduate students from across the U.S. and its territories to campus, for nine-week introduction to graduate study.
-Participants conduct research under the mentorship of a faculty member in their chosen field of study, explore careers in research, attend workshops, and take part in team activities that prepare them for graduate study.
-Participants receive a stipend, housing, meals, and academic credit.
+The Summer Research Opportunities Program (SROP) at Illinois is a research experience for rising juniors and seniors.
+It brings highly competitive undergraduate students from across the U.S. and its territories to campus for an eight-week introduction to graduate study.
+Participants conduct research under the mentorship of a faculty member in their chosen field of study, explore careers in research, attend workshops, and participate in team activities that prepare them for graduate study.
+Participants receive a stipend, housing, meals, health insurance, and academic credit.

-The Community of Scholars (COS) unites newly admitted students with their admitting graduate programs and with prospective peers during this spring campus visit program.
-Visiting students attend research presentations in an area of study and also ask current Illinois scholars about graduate student life.
+This spring campus visit program unites newly admitted students with their admitting graduate programs and with prospective peers during this spring campus visit program.
+Students explore the research and creative projects of our current graduates at the COS Symposium.
 Through networking and gaining a better sense of the Illinois campus, students are able to better understand how graduate study at the University of Illinois can support their short and long-term goals.

-For more information about these programs and initiatives contact the Diversity, Equity, and Inclusion Office at firstname.lastname@example.org.
+For more information about our recruitment programs and initiatives, contact the Diversity, Equity & Inclusion Office at GradDiversity@illinois.edu.